c0ded00d1e12/ecen224/_labs/display.md

 ### Drawing to the Screen

 In this lab you will be responsible for writing a `main.c` file that will draw shapes and images to the LCD screen.
-The library responsible for this is found in the `display` library files.
+The library responsible for this is found in the `lib/display.h` library file.
 There are many functions that can accomplish various techniques such as drawing shapes or writing text.
 Become familiar with the `display.h` and read their corresponding comments.

 #### Orientation and Dimensions
 When drawing on the screen, it is important to have a good mental model of what the coordinate system of the screen is like.
 For this particular LCD module, we have set up the axes like so: